-We’re likely to see Special Counsel Robert Mueller wrap up his investigation soon.
+Special Counsel Robert Mueller has wrapped up his investigation.
 But closing the book on the Trump's campaign possible collusion with Russia could open up a whole new can of worms.
 That's because we don't know how much, or how little, we'll find out about this nearly two year investigation.

 According to special counsel regulations, the report should be "confidential."
-First, Mueller will hand over his findings to Attorney General Bill Barr.
-Barr will read the report and put out a statement on the findings.
+Mueller handed over his report to Attorney General Bill Barr Friday afternoon.
+Barr confirmed the receipt of the report in this letter.
+Now, he'll read the report and put out a statement on the findings.
 But it's unclear what that statement will look like.

 The regulations specifically say: "The Attorney General may determine that public release of these reports would be in the public interest" but that he is only required to notify the chairman and ranking minority member of the judiciary committees with an "explanation" at the conclusion of the investigation.